zeroflag/fcl/README.md

   sum @ ;
 ```

 Local variables are lexically scoped.
-If the quotation is called by another word, the `sum` still denotes the variable that was defined in the context where the quotation was originally created.
+If the quotation is called by another word, the `sum` still denotes the variable that was defined in the quotation's context.

 Quotations don't act as lexical closures however.
 The parameter stack is unwinded after the enclosing function is returned.